dwavesystems/dwave-ocean-sdk/examples/multi_gate.rst

     Constraint.from_configurations(frozenset([(1, 0, 0), (0, 1, 0), (0, 0, 0), (1, 1, 1)]), ('a', 'not1', 'and3'), Vartype.BINARY, name='AND')

 on AND gate 3.

+Note also that for samples with higher energy there tends to be an increasing fraction of broken chains: zero for the valid solutions but rising to almost 30% for solutions that have three broken constraints.